mitchese/docker-gitlab-ci-multi-runner/README.md

 # Introduction

 `Dockerfile` to create a [Docker](https://www.docker.com/) container base image for [gitlab-ci-multi-runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner).
 Use this image to build your CI runner images.
+Extended from sameersbn to include docker binaries for buiding docker images.

 ## Contributing